DivyaMehta1805/sql_chatbot/README.md

     - Install node modules `npm i`
     - Start the frontend: `npm start`

+You should be able to run it as below:

+# Video Demo

 # API & Preprocessing Rationale
 ## Preprocessing: Challenges & Solutions
 1. **Introduced a similar terms column in events and Companies schema**